nuxeo/nuxeo/README.txt

 Running the functionnal test suite
 ----------------------------------

-A functional test suite based on selenium is available in nuxeo-dam-ear.
-Please follow the instructions in nuxeo-dam-ear/ftest/selenium/README.txt .
+A functional test suite based on selenium is available in nuxeo-dam-distribution.
+Please follow the instructions in nuxeo-dam-distribution/ftest/selenium/README.txt .

 Login page Copyrights